Otmanraad/auto-aldi-talk/README.md

 ## Contributers

-Me, and ChatGPT. and orginaly it was Deepseek who helped me bit,(it didnt only made thing worse for me) but after ChatGPT4-Plus came out, it was soo good that I ask it about pywebview to try salvage my code instead it just remade the whole project, I was using pywebview, and no matter what I did I couldn't get it to work the way I wanted, but after Asking it it made me a whole new thing with Playwright, so spaical thanks to ChatGPT4, 50% to 60% was just ChatGPT4 so
+Me, and ChatGPT. and orginaly it was Deepseek who helped me,(it didnt it only made thing worse for me) but after ChatGPT4-Plus came out, it was soo good that I ask it about pywebview to try salvage my code instead it just remade the whole project, and fixed every problem and used a whole diffrent setup with Playwright

-Thanks alot ChatGPT4.
+I was using pywebview, and no matter what I did I couldn't get it to work the way I wanted, but after Asking it it made me a whole new thing with Playwright, so spaical thanks to ChatGPT4, 50% was just ChatGPT4 so Thanks alot ChatGPT4.